Fujifilm X half

-The Fujifilm X-HF1, commercial name as "X half" is Half-frame style like digital camera, that announced on May 22, 2025 and shipped on June 25, 2025.
+The Fujifilm X-HF1, commercial name as "X half" is a half-frame style digital camera, that announced on May 22, 2025 and shipped on June 25, 2025.
 As part of a project to digitally recreate a half-frame camera like the "FUJICA Half," the camera has a 1-inch sensor mounted vertically, producing vertical images by default.It is a 5-group, 6-element prime lens with a focal length of 10.8mm, which is the same focal length as QuickSnap.
 By using a lever that resembles a film winder, be able to operate like an old half-frame camera, such as using 2-in-1 shooting or a mode that takes all the set number of shots and then develops them.
 Few camera control dials for exposure compensation, aperture, and manual focus, but other settings are control touch and flick for two LCDs.

+The X half won Camera Grand Prix 2026 Editor's choice R&D award.